dannagle/ragatron/README.md

 ### Dependencies

-- [Qt 5.4](http://www.qt.io/) SDK.
+- [Qt 5.6](http://www.qt.io/) SDK.
 The tested versions are compiled using MinGW bundled with Qt.

-- [QuaZIP](http://quazip.sourceforge.net/) is licensed LGPL v2 and is now statically built from within the project.
-There is no need to download.
+- QuaZIP has been removed.
+It is not needed for these games.

 ### Expanding the Cheats

 Ragatron scans its run-time directory for `*.xml` files.
 If it doesn't find any, it will load in its internal xml files.
-Take a look at `wizardlizard.xml` and `lavablade.xml` under `ragatron/cheats` inside this project for guidance to add your own.
+Take a look at `wizardlizard.xml` under `ragatron/cheats` inside this project for guidance to add your own.

 Example hack from the Wizard Lizard XML: